 a.
 My covenant was with him: God promised Levi that his descendants would be scattered in Israel.
 This was turned into a wonderful blessing when Levi was designated as the priestly tribe and the priests were sprinkled throughout Israel.

-· Reverence: He feared Me and was reverent before My name
+· Reverence: He feared Me and was reverent before My name.

-· Knowing God’s Word: The law of truth was in his mouth
+· Knowing God’s word: The law of truth was in his mouth.

-· Godly character: He walked with Me in peace and equity
+· Godly character: He walked with Me in peace and equity.

 c.
-The law of truth was in his mouth: The priests had a special responsibility to hold and spread the word of God (2 Chronicles 31:4, Nehemiah 8:7-9).
-God’s word was given to the priests for life and peace, and so they would be reverent before the Lord.
+The law of truth was in his mouth: The priests had a special responsibility to study and spread the word of God (2 Chronicles 31:4, Nehemiah 8:7-9).
+God’s word was given to the priests for life and peace, and so they would be reverent before the LORD.

 d.
-The lips of a priest should keep knowledge: Because the priests had to hold and spread God’s word they had to do it with knowledge, so the people could seek the law from his mouth.
+The lips of a priest should keep knowledge: Because the priests had to study and spread God’s word they had to do it with knowledge, so the people could seek the law from his mouth.
 Leaders should be knowledgeable messengers of God’s word.